State Civil Rights Commission issues several sex discrimination charges in Sept.

-INDIANAPOLIS – Multiple employers have been charged with sex discrimination this month in violation of Title VII of the Civil Rights Act of 1964 and the Indiana Civil Rights Law.
+INDIANAPOLIS – Multiple employers have been charged with sex discrimination this month in violation of the Indiana Civil Rights Law.
 The charges, each reported to the Indiana Civil Rights Commission (ICRC), involve cases where female employees were treated less favorably than similarly-situated male employees.

 Provided below is a brief overview of the charges issued: